The Ultimate Direct Response Facebook Advertising Guide

 UTM Parameters – What do you want to track?

-Keeping your current measurement plan in mind let’s take look at our Facebook Ads UTM parameters since these will be key in understanding traffic sources in Google and Facebook Analytics.
+Keeping your current measurement plan in mind let’s take a look at our Facebook Ads UTM parameters since these will be key in understanding traffic sources in Google and Facebook Analytics.

 Therefore let’s look at the five default UTM Parameters that are used in conjunction with Google Analytics: